JMarkstrom/yubikey-removal-behavior/readme.md

 ## ℹ️ About
-The **YubiKey Removal Behavior** application is inspired by the native Windows "Smart Card Removal Behavior" feature and extends a similar level of control to FIDO2 Security Keys (YubiKeys) by locking a compatible Windows workstation OR logging out the currently logged in user(s) when a YubiKey is removed.
+The **YubiKey Removal Behavior** (YKRB) application is inspired by the native Windows "Smart Card Removal Behavior" feature and extends a similar level of control to FIDO2 Security Keys (YubiKeys) by locking a compatible Windows workstation OR logging out the currently logged in user(s) when a YubiKey is removed.
 It does this by monitoring for YubiKey removal events and checking the value of the ```removalOption``` registry key: